jayywolff/dotfiles/README.md

 #Jay's dotfiles

-My dotfiles for a sweet tiling wm Arch Linux setup.
+My dotfiles for a great tiling wm Arch Linux setup.
 Install this as a base and throw your tools/packages on top.
-The main attractions:
+Featuring some of the following projects:
-* vim <3
+* vim
 * i3-gaps
 * i3-blocks
 * zsh